 Trinity Winchester

 Employment experts Tabytha Cunningham and Claire Merritt answer the common questions managers have managing mental health at work.
-The pandemic has made it even more difficult to spot the signs or poor mental health, so how can we make sure we are being proactive as employers?
+The pandemic has made it even more difficult to spot the signs of poor mental health, so how can we make sure we are being proactive as employers?

 01:55 What do we mean by managing mental ill health at work?